Mossdale Session 19

 When I first visited Piston Chamber and the surrounding locality there appeared a good few possibilities regarding where to begin.
 But the obvious way forward at the far end of Piston Chamber was to much to ignore though.
 Attempts have been made here before, a timber prop and frame, that appeared to be holding up a large boulder were all that remained of what I assume was the previous attempt.
 Forcing a way ahead looked feasible but not without scaffolding to first replace the questionable timber and make pushing ahead a far safer proposition.
 The plan to begin with was, to build a cage under the propped boulder then chop out all the timber.
 How I would proceed from there was put on a back burner.
 I didn't want to rush the crucial initial stages by getting too excited and impatient about the bit to follow.

-A lot of time and energy had already been expended by the two of us just getting the gear to Mossdale Scar and down to the Depot in Ouroborous.
+A lot of time and energy had already been expended just getting the equipment to Mossdale Scar and down to the Depot in Ouroborous.
 I could of course invite more folk to speed things up, but would rather struggle stubbornly alone than consider that option.
 There are some who believed this would only be possible with a big team.
-With the progress we've made thus far, we've more than proved that is not the case.
+With the progress made so far, I've more than proved this is not the case.
 A life long involvement with the construction industry long taught me just about anything is possible with the right mind/skill set.

 After a few hours with little progress, juggling scaff poles with little flat solid ground to build from I decided to call it a day.
 More than anything I was just dis-organised and trying to do everything in the squalid surroundings of Piston Chamber instead of making use of the Depot.
 I also realised I would need something solid to build off to begin with.
 There is only room for one pair of hands.